JakeT23cool/TATH/README.md

 work in progress.

-# How to run the proof-of-concept python version:
+# How to run the python version:

 ## Dependencies:
 - BeautifulSoup